tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-aks-setup-guide.md

 ## 9: Deploy TIBCO Platform Data Plane

 Login to your SaaS CP and Register a new Data plane.

+Make sure you also setup the activation server URL at a global level.

 **Note:** If you do not have an access to SaaS CP assigned to your customer, work with TIBCO ATS Team or TIBCO Support.
 Usually there is an invitation email sent to the manager or account lead.